Kraigie/nostrum/guides/functionality/state.md

 easily via the `src/` directory.
 Read the [QLC module documentation](https://www.erlang.org/doc/man/qlc.html) for more details on the optimizations done.

+The reason why QLC is being used as opposed to the Elixir-traditional stream API is that the stream API does not support a number of features we are using here.
+Apart from that, nostrum's previous API (`select` and friends) gave users a false impression that nostrum was doing an efficient iteration under the hood, which caused issues for large bots.

 ## Internal state